DrTimothyAldenDavis/SuiteSparse/README.md

     * http://suitesparse.com (which is a forwarding URL to https://people.engr.tamu.edu/davis/suitesparse.html)

-Please also cite the specific papers for the packages you use:
+Please also cite the specific papers for the packages you use.
+This is a long list; if you want a shorter list, just cite the most recent "Algorithm XXX:" papers in ACM TOMS, for each package.

     * For the MATLAB x=A\b, see below for AMD, COLAMD, CHOLMOD, UMFPACK, and SuiteSparseQR.